great-expectations/great_expectations/docs/docusaurus/docs/contributing/contributing_github.md

 8. Click **Propose changes**.

     If this is your first contribution to Great Expectations documentation, you'll be prompted to complete the Contributor Licence Agreement (CLA).
-Complete the CLA and add `@cla-bot check` as a comment to the pull request (PR) to indicate that you’ve signed it.
+Complete the CLA and add `@cla-bot check` as a comment to the pull request (PR) to indicate that you’ve completed it.

 9. Wait for the Continuous Integration (CI) checks to complete and correct any syntax or formatting issues.